judnich/TupleMarkup/README.md

 #Tuple Markup Language

-An extremely simple all-purpose markup language: nested lists with syntax that alleviates "bracket overload".
+An extremely simple all-purpose markup language: nested lists with bracket-minimizing syntax.
 It enables JSON-like and XML-like semantics within the same clean and consistent language, plus much more.

 **NOTE:** _This project is very much a work-in-progress at the moment.
 While the language spec is mostly done, it still needs parser and read/write API implementations in as many languages as possible.
 Implementations in C, Javascript, and possibly Mozilla Rust, Google Go, and C++ are planned for the "official" release._